vivekbhansali/go-kvstore/README.md

 # go-kvstore

-Key-Value Store written in Go
+Simple Key-Value Store written in Go.
+This is a learning project with the aim to understand Go Programming language and also different Database Storage techniques.

+The idea and the inspiration of this project comes from similar project by [gerlacdt](https://github.com/gerlacdt) called [db-key-value-store](https://github.com/gerlacdt/db-key-value-store).

 ## Build